-The first attempt at automated generation of Greechie diagrams was made in the early eighties by G. Beuttenmüller a former student of G. Kalmbach.
-[17, pp. 319-328] The algorithm itself is not given in the book but G. Beuttenmüller kindly sent us the listing of its translation into Algol.
+The first attempt at automated generation of Greechie diagrams was made in the early eighties by Beuttenmüller, a former student of G. Kalmbach [17, pp. 319-328].
+The algorithm itself is not given in the book, but G. Beuttenmüller kindly sent us the listing of its translation into Algol.
 We rewrote it in C, and with a fast PC it took about 27 days to generate Greechie diagrams with 13 blocks.
 We estimated it would take around a year for 14 blocks and half a century for 15 blocks, so we looked for another approach.

-The technique of isomorph-free exhaustive generation [18] of Greechie diagrams gave us not only a tremendous speed gain-48 seconds, 6 minutes, 51 minutes, 8 hours and 122 hours for 13-17 blocks, respectively (for a PC running at 800 MHz)-but also essentially new results: Beuttenmüller's algorithm must be at least incomplete since the numbers of non-isomorphic Greechie diagrams in Kalmbach's book ([17], p.
+The technique of isomorph-free exhaustive generation [18] of Greechie diagrams gave us not only a tremendous speed gain-48 sec; 6 min; 51 min; 8 h and 122 h for 13-17 blocks, respectively (for a PC running at 800 MHz)-but also essentially new results: Beuttenmüller's algorithm must be at least incomplete since the numbers of nonisomorphic Greechie diagrams in Kalmbach's book ([17], p.
 322) are wrong.
-In Sec.
-2 we give the algorithm for the above generation.
+In Section 2 we give the algorithm for the above generation.

-In Sec.
-3 we give an algorithm for checking whether a particular equation fails or passes in Greechie diagrams provided by the algorithm from Sec.
-2. The algorithm has helped us to find new equations that hold in any infinite dimensional Hilbert space.
-[19]
+In Section 3 we give an algorithm for checking whether a particular equation fails or passes in Greechie diagrams provided by the algorithm from Section 2.
+The algorithm has helped us to find new equations that hold in any infinite-dimensional Hilbert space [19].